When a restaurant computerizes

 FreePOS is a software package designed for

-Microsoft Windows XP, Vista & Windows-7.
+Microsoft Windows XP, Windows-7 & Windows 10.
 It runs on almost any modern

 computer and it is downloadable from this